googlefonts/fontc/resources/text/units.md

 Written because the author confused themselves and wanted to be sure they now understand.

-There are three main classes of coordinates in fonts:
+There are three main classes of variation axis coordinates in variable fonts:

 1. Design coordinates
    * Used by the type designer and design tool